Are My Tax Dollars Paying for Abortion?

 Some individuals receiving government subsidies to buy health insurance use those taxpayer dollars to purchase abortion coverage.
-There was an abortion surcharge in place as an accounting gimmick to separate tax dollars from private dollars, but it doesn’t change the fact that taxpayer-subsidized plans are paying for abortions.
+There is an abortion surcharge in place as an accounting gimmick to separate tax dollars from private dollars, but it doesn’t change the fact that taxpayer-subsidized plans are paying for abortions.
 President Trump updated federal rules in 2019 to make abortion coverage a separate bill, but that rule was rescinded by President Biden.
 Because of Obamacare the only health insurance plans available in some states are ones that cover abortion (Alaska, California, District of Columbia, Hawaii, Maine, Massachusetts, New York, and Vermont), forcing prolife citizens there to either purchase abortion coverage or violate the federal insurance mandate.
 Obamacare did give states the option to exclude abortion coverage as a “built-in” benefit in health exchange plans.
-As of 2020 there are 26 states that have opted out, including Michigan.
+As of 2021 there are 26 states that have opted out, including Michigan.
 Citizens of these states are still forced to fund insurance plans that cover elective abortion in the states that haven’t opted out.

 Many do, at all levels of government.
 In addition to direct employees of government in administrative positions there are public hospitals, schools, colleges and universities that receive large amounts of tax funding and have abortion coverage in their employee health plans.